PP1toolkit/PP1toolkit.github.io/_pages/about.md

 ![speak](/images/spaek.jpeg)

-5. After the three rounds, all player scores and city development status will be announced:
+5. After the three rounds, all player scores and city development status will be announced.

 Players are invited to do the following things:
   --	 Read the scoring rules and discuss whether they are satisfied with the given game-scoring rules.